daattali/beautiful-jekyll/_posts/2022-02-23-10-simple-and-cost-effective-family-meals.md

 redirect_from: []

 ---
 I love getting meal inspiration from other families just like ours, so thought I'd write down all of our simple and cost effective family meals here for you.
 Hopefully you find something new to try.
 Tag me on instagram [@simplehomemom](www.instagram.com/simplehomemom) if you do!
-I bring you: 10 simple and cost effetive family meals.
+Today on the blog, I bring you: **10 simple and cost effetive family meals**.

 #### Why simple and cost effective family meals?

-Because life is busy and most of the time kids do better with simple rather than elaborate meals..and plus it means less prep time for us.
+Simple and cost effective family meals are a must these days because life is busy and most of the time kids do better with simple rather than elaborate meals..and plus it means less prep time for us.
+The other benefit is the obvious - saving money, which is what most of strive to do.
 It's the ideal situation, right?
-I'm a fan of quick, simple, healthy meals that get repeated often.
+I'm a fan of [quick, simple, healthy meals](https://www.eatingwell.com/gallery/13723/20-healthy-meals-you-can-make-in-20-minutes/) that get repeated often.
 I'll be sharing our most popular meals in my blog for you today.
 They are in no particular order.
 I'd also love to hear what your favourites are; feel free to leave a comment!

 #### 1. NACHOS